p2panda/handbook/README.md

 It can be interesting for:

-* Houseprojects, Hackerspaces or places which have multiple rooms and tools to share internally
+* Houseprojects, Hackerspaces or places which have multiple rooms and tools to share internally.
-* Organisations, initiatives or (art) projects which are active over whole cities, regions or the world
+* Organisations, initiatives or (art) projects which are active over whole cities, regions or the world.
-* Conferences, museums, galleries, festivals which want to experiment with alternative ways of curation
+* Conferences, museums, galleries, festivals which want to experiment with alternative ways of curation.
-* Multiple collectives and initiatives reusing places and resources in different cities at different times
+* Multiple collectives and initiatives reusing places and resources in different cities at different times.
-* Fun or esoteric things like a festival in only virtual spaces or even *no* places
+* Fun or esoteric things like a festival in only virtual spaces or even *no* places.

 ## Goals

-* Work offline and without a privileged server. `p2panda` distributes all data in a server-less peer-to-peer network structure using a [Gossip](https://en.wikipedia.org/wiki/Gossip_protocol) protocol
+* Work offline and without a privileged server. `p2panda` distributes all data in a server-less peer-to-peer network structure using a [Gossip](https://en.wikipedia.org/wiki/Gossip_protocol) protocol.
-* `p2panda` does not require any form of authentication except of keypair verification based on self-generated cryptographic keys
+* `p2panda` does not require any form of authentication except of keypair verification based on self-generated cryptographic keys.
-* User applications should be simple, to be used by as many people as possible / accessible and non-technical
+* User applications should be simple, to be used by as many people as possible / accessible and non-technical.
-* `p2panda` should run in a browser
+* `p2panda` should run in a browser.
 * Policies should not necessarily be decided in the technical architecture to keep `p2panda` as simple and uncomplicated as possible.
 We believe that time, space and availability policies can be discussed and announced in social ways or via other platforms (webpage).
 * Separate user applications and core libraries in separate modules to allow alternative implementations, clients etc.
-* Ensure a fork-able data structure (eg. imagine a festival which can be "cloned")
+* Ensure a fork-able data structure (eg. imagine a festival which can be "cloned").

 ## Semantics